 Located along 18 miles of the St. Croix River, Wild River State Park is a 6,803-acre park near North Branch, Minnesota.
 The park sports a number of recreational opportunities that range from canoeing and horseback riding to hiking and cross-country skiing.

-Wild River State Park was founded in 1973 as part of the National Wild and Scenic River designation of the St. Croix River.
-The park has an unusual sideways S-shape that follows the St. Croix River which separates Minnesota and Wisconsin.
-The park was once home to the Ojibwe Tribe until 1837 when the large Eastern White Pine trees were logged.
-Today, the park sports a mixture of second-growth forests from pine to hardwood and oak savanna.
+Founded in 1973 as part of the National Wild and Scenic River designation of the St. Croix River, Wild River State Park offers a wide variety of activities for camping enthusiasts.
+The park is unique in that it has an unusual sideways S-shape that follows the St. Croix River which separates Minnesota and Wisconsin.
+The park was once home to the Ojibwe Tribe until 1837 when the large eastern white pine trees were logged.
+Today, the park is home to a mixture of second-growth forests from pine to hardwood and oak savanna.